cloudkh/kube/Kubernetes-실습-스크립트.md

 kubectl create -f customer1-configmap.yaml

-(add following sections to the end of the env)
+(add following fragment to the end of the env section of the deployment file - rsvp-front-dep.yml)

         - name: TEXT1
           valueFrom: